whowechina/mai_pico/README.md

 * It has a command line to do configuration.
 You can use this Web Serial Terminal to connect to the USB serial port of the Mai Pico.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/
   <img src="doc/cmd.png" width="80%">
 * Button GPIOs can be remapped using `gpio` command.
+Firmware supports 8 main buttons on the ring and 4 auxiliary buttons (Test, Service, Navigate and Coin).
 * Daisy chained RGB LED numbers for each button can be assigned using `rgb` command.
 * LED brightness can be adjusted by `level` command.
 * There are MPR121 parameter tuning and sensitive settings, explore them yourself.